aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-6/_index.md

 - `CompareDocumentOnline` method can handle two documents for comparison located in a message's body
 - `CompareDocument` method can handle PDF files with an output document saved as DOCX
-- Added a new `AcceptAllRevisionsBeforeComparison` option which specifies whether to accept all revisions before a comparison
+- Added a new `AcceptAllRevisionsBeforeComparison` option which specifies whether to accept all revisions before the comparison

 ## PDF to Word conversion improvements